bulletmark/b2restore/README.md

 b2restore -t 2018-01-01T09:10:00 b2files outdir
 ```

-Just keep selecting different times to incrementally recreate `outdir`.
+Just keep selecting different times to incrementally recreate `outdir`
-The utility prints a line for each file updated, created, or deleted in
+as it existed at that time.
+The utility prints a line for each file
-`outdir` compared to the previous contents.
-The date and time of each
+updated, created, or deleted in `outdir` compared to the previous
+contents.
+The date and time of each updated/created/deleted file is also
-updated/created/deleted file is also listed.
-The target files are all
+listed.
+The target files are all hard-linked from the files in the
-hard-linked from the files in the source directory so the `outdir` tree
+source directory so the `outdir` tree is created very quickly since
-is created very quickly since files do not need to be actually copied.
+files do not need to be actually copied.
+Thus you can conveniently
-Thus you can conveniently experiment with the time string to quickly see
+experiment with the time string to quickly see file differences.
-file differences.

 Rather than specifying an explicit time string using `-t/--time`, you
-can instead choose to use `-f/--filetime` to specify any one file's last
+can instead choose to use `-f/--filetime` to specify any one specific
-modification time at which to recreate the target tree of files.
+file's modification time at which to recreate the target tree of files.

 Note that this utility does not recreate empty directory hierarchies.
 All empty directories in the target tree are deleted.

+#### B2RESTORE COMMAND LINE OPTIONS

 ```
-usage: b2restore [-h] [-t TIME] [-f FILETIME] indir outdir
+usage: b2restore [-h] [-t TIME | -f FILETIME] indir outdir

 Program to recreate Backblaze B2 file archive at specified date and time.